-So, now that we know a bit about a botfly, can you tell me about how you ended up with?
+So, now that we know a bit about a botfly, can you tell me about how you ended up with one?
 I think the term you used was, the 'baby in your back?'

 The botfly is interesting because the creature itself doesn't actually lay their eggs on people, the mother actually tackles a female mosquito and pins them and lays eggs on that mosquito.
 Now one of those mosquitos landed on my back and the heat from my skin triggered those eggs to hatch, and when they do that they land on my skin, a dozen or so, they crawl around to try and find an entry point.
 It looks like one of them did find that hole the mosquito bit.

 I'm just hoping to stick with it as long as I can.
 I've heard that's easier said than done because it does get pretty painful and there are sometimes where the pain just ratchets up.
 It's probably two or three times a day where it just feels like you're getting a bee sting in your back.
 That'll last about a minute.
-It's kinda weird, you can feel it moving around so I joke to my wife that 'it's kicking, it's kicking,' like it's a baby inside of me.
+It's kind of weird.
+You can feel it moving around so I joke to my wife that 'it's kicking, it's kicking,' like it's a baby inside of me.

 Yeah!
 It moves!
-If you look at the photos of the larvae it has all these backwards facing spines.
+If you look at the photos of the larvae it has all these backward-facing spines.
 So that's the trouble, you can't pull it out because they dig in those spines.
-So as they move around the spines kinda push into your nerves and doing all these things.
-It's kinda painful at times.
+So as they move around the spines kind of push into your nerves and doing all these things.
+It's painful at times.

-So I'm not going to say I fully understand this, but it's kinda like a badge of honour?
+So I'm not going to say I fully understand this, but it's kind of like a badge of honor?
 Like if you go for a really crazy cabin weekend and come back with a tattoo or something?